OWASP/pytm/README.md

-  --seq                output sequential diagram --list               list all available threats --describe DESCRIBE  describe the properties available for a given element
+  --seq                output sequential diagram --list               list all available threats --describe DESCRIBE  describe the properties available for a given element --format FORMAT      by configuring format argument it is also possible to export report as a Json (json)

 ```